grpc-ecosystem/grpc-gateway/docs/docs/tutorials/learn_more.md

 ## How it works

-After we use cURL to send HTTP requests `curl` sends a request to the gateway with the post, gateway as proxy forwards the request to `GreeterServer` through gRPC, `GreeterServer` returns the result through gRPC, the gateway receives the result, and JSON returns to the front end.

-In this way, the transformation process from HTTP JSON to internal gRPC is completed through gRPC-Gateway.
+When the HTTP request arrives at the gRPC-gateway, it parses the JSON data into a protobuf message.
+It then makes a normal Go gRPC client request using the parsed protobuf message.
+The Go gRPC client encodes the protobuf structure into the protobuf binary format and sends it to the gRPC server.
+The gRPC Server handles the request and returns the response in the protobuf binary format.
+The Go gRPC client parses it into a protobuf message and returns it to the gRPC-gateway, which encodes the protobuf message to JSON and returns it to the original client.

 ## google.api.http